sdsu-comp526/fall24/_sources/slides/module6-1_intro_to_fortran.md

 ## 6. Interface blocks

 - Safety feature which allows main programs and external subprograms to interface appropriately with your user-defined function/subroutine.

-- Ensures that the calling program and the subprogram have the correct number and type of arguments
+- Ensures that the calling program and the subprogram have the correct number and type of arguments.

-- Helps compiler to detect incorrect usage of a subprogram at compile time
+- Helps compiler to detect incorrect usage of a subprogram at compile time.

 - It consists of:
   1. Number of arguments
   2. Type of each argument